maverstr/FabAcademy2021-Maxime_Verstraeten/docs/project/bladderPhantom.md

 </figure>

-### Mold improvement: water soluble filament
+### Mold improvement: water-soluble filament
-In order to make the phantom in a single piece, I chose to use soluble filament to make an inner mold that I could easily dissolve in water.
+To make the phantom in a single piece, I chose to use a soluble filament to make an inner mold that I could easily dissolve in water.
 In used Verbatim BVOH filament.
 It prints with the same settings as PLA except for the nozzle temperature that must be lowered by 5°C for a total of 205°C.

 <figure> <center>
   <img src="./../../img/finalProject/mold6.jpg" alt="phantomDrawing" width="80%" />